brenna/brennaobrien.com/blog/_posts/2014-05-02-style-input-type-range-in-every-browser.md

 ####**Gotchas**

-IE won't let the thumb overflow the track, so you'll have to settle for a taller track that's at least as big as the thumb.
+IE won't let the thumb overflow the track, <del>so you'll have to settle for a taller track that's at least as big as the thumb.</del>

+**Update, 15.10.2014**: The thumb still can't overflow the track, but Graham Fowler pointed out a clever workaround.
+We can fake a wide enough track by adding a thick transparent border on the top and bottom of the track.
+We'll also move most of our styles to `::-ms-fill-lower` and `::-ms-fill-upper` instead of `::ms-track` to make sure things like `border-radius` render correctly.

 To remove the default tick marks, you'll need to set `colour: transparent` on the track.